Annual Event Beneficiaries

 When runners enter their chosen event, they are also given the opportunity to make a donation to TOMI and support one of the initiative's official beneficiaries.

-The life changing work that Wildlands does is structured through seven programmes carried out across 12 Community Ecosystem Based Adaptation (CEBA) clusters in six provinces.
+The life changing work that WILDLANDS does is structured through seven programmes carried out across six provinces.
+WILDLANDS has networks in 60 communities, transforming the lives of thousands of South African individuals who grow around 500 000 indigenous trees and collect over 5 million kilograms of recycled waste annually.
 Our programmes are complimentary and all contribute towards our core focus of building robust ecosystems that underwrite human wellbeing and sustainable development.
 They are focused areas of intervention aimed at sustainable natural resource use and the development of a green economy.

 Details for the following year will be officially launched in September 2017.